hulleywood/streetwise/README.md

 Streetwise utlizes Neo4j (a graph database) because of it's built-in path traversal capabilities.
 The graph is a series of nodes connected by relationships that have weight properties (i.e. safest, shortest, etc).
 The weight of a relationship is the normalized crime rating, or the number of crimes recently committed near a node, multiplied by a coefficient, determined by the median crime rating and distance, and added to the distance between it's endpoints.

-The current version of StreetWise selects the nearest nodes to the address of the origin and destination then traverses the graph for each weighting using the nodes as endpoints.
-In an effort to increase the speed of traversal, intersection relationships are currently being added to the database and the traversal will use that relationship.
-There are approx 67,000 normal nodes in the database and only 16,000 of them are intersections.
+Streetwise uses the coordinates of the origin and destination from the request object to find the closest intersection node (done with a combo of Manhattan Distances and Haversine) then traverses the graph for each weighting using the nodes as endpoints.
+Geocoding is done client-side because the coordinates are already in the Google Places response object due to the use of AutoComplete.

 ##Installation

+__Updates Coming Soon__

 [Setup Neo4j](http://www.neo4j.org/download)